Frequently Asked Questions (FAQ)

 No. For general Beyond Words grants applications are reviewed monthly.

 Yes.
-For the Beyond Words catastrophic grants applications must be submitted between June1 and May 31 to be considered.
+For the Beyond Words catastrophic grants applications must be submitted between April 1 and March 31 to be considered.

 If I submit an application, when will I know whether the request has been funded?